-Stress and worry are common, normal emotions that afflict everyone at some stage.
-We all experience a level of concern about providing for our families, performing well at work, managing finances, and maintaining relationships.
-Those with an anxiety disorder, on the other hand, are constantly worried for reasons that aren’t entirely rational, and this anxiousness manifests itself not only mentally, but also physically.
-If this is the case for you, contact an anxiety treatment program in Arizona, such as Viewpoint Dual Recovery Center to learn about our dual diagnosis treatment programs.
+Occasional stress is a normal part of human existence.
+We worry about providing for our families, performing well at work, managing finances, and maintaining relationships.
+However, people with an anxiety disorder are constantly worried for reasons that aren’t entirely rational, and this anxiousness manifests itself not only mentally, but also physically.
+If this is the case for you, contact us at Viewpoint Dual Recovery Center to learn about our dual diagnosis treatment programs.

 Anxiety disorders and substance abuse are ubiquitous; three percent of adults in the United States display symptoms of anxiety, and 32.3% of them have severe symptoms of diagnosable Generalized Anxiety Disorder (GAD).
 Only half of those suffering from GAD get treated, which suggests that this group is self-medicating instead of receiving the professional help they need.

 Today, 20% of people with a diagnosable anxiety disorder also have a substance abuse problem.
 These people find comfort in a bottle of wine or in an extra dose of prescription medication because, for them, it’s one of the only ways they can think of to ease their constant dread.
 The sad reality is that this habit only heightens the problem and aggravates the anxiety disorder.
-Viewpoint Dual Recovery Center provides a healthier and more effective alternative for gaining control over anxiety and addiction in Arizona.
-To learn more about our anxiety treatment center in Arizona, contact us today.
+Viewpoint Dual Recovery provides a healthier and more effective alternative for gaining control over anxiety and addiction.
+To learn more about our anxiety treatment center, contact us today.

 Recovery from anxiety and substance abuse begins with a clear understanding of anxiety disorders.
-GAD is characterized by constant worry that interferes with daily life and negatively impacts relationships, professional performance, social interactions, and so much more.
+Generalized anxiety disorder (GAD) is characterized by constant worry that interferes with daily life and negatively impacts relationships, professional performance, social interactions, and so much more.
 An anxiety disorder isn’t spurred by any specific event; it’s constant and never fully resolves.

 People with chronic anxiety describe it as a feeling of floating from one worry to another.
 For example, someone with GAD may start out feeling worried about their health and then get anxious thinking about how to pay their medical care deductible.
 From here, they might start thinking about hypothetically losing their job and not being able to see a doctor without insurance benefits.
 This could lead to further concern about how being unemployed would affect other aspects of life, such as their marriage.
 More often than not, these anxiety-induced fears have no basis in reality.

-The American Psychiatric Association has stated that, if you have been in this state of mind for six or more months, you need to get professional help from a program such as an anxiety treatment program in Arizona.
+The American Psychiatric Association has stated that, if you have been in this state of mind for six or more months, seeking professional assistance may be beneficial to your mental health.

 Anyone can develop an anxiety disorder, but there are certain factors that put some people at a higher risk than others.
-For example, gender plays a role — females are twice as likely to struggle with GAD than men.
+For example, gender plays a role in many causes.
+Women are twice as likely to struggle with GAD than men.
 You can inherit anxiety, and some people have a biological predisposition to it.
 Those with chemical imbalances in the brain are also at a higher risk, as are people who have experienced trauma and those who abuse addictive substances or take certain anxiety-causing medications.

 An anxiety disorder negatively affects how a person feels, thinks, and acts.
 Common anxiety disorders like GAD can last for months and be mentally and physically exhausting without treatment.
 Fortunately, it’s easy to detect.
-A general practitioner can pinpoint it in your annual physical exam or a questionnaire, and recommend you seek treatment at an anxiety treatment center in Arizona.
+A general practitioner can pinpoint it in your annual physical exam or a questionnaire, and recommend you seek treatment at an anxiety treatment center.
 You might have an anxiety disorder if:

 These symptoms have a way of driving people straight into the clutches of addiction.
 Drugs and alcohol can provide a temporary sense of relief from anxiety, but this coping mechanism contributes to heightened GAD symptoms and a decreased ability to function normally each day.
 Adults with anxiety and substance abuse are more likely than adults with anxiety but no addiction to have trouble with relationships, day-to-day responsibilities, and concentration.
-However, with treatment from an anxiety treatment program in Arizona, you can overcome your addiction and mental illness simultaneously.
+However, with treatment from Viewpoint Dual Recovery, you can overcome your addiction and mental illness simultaneously.

 The good news is that those caught in the cycle of anxiety and substance abuse can break free with the right help.
 At Viewpoint Dual Recovery Center, we specialize in treating people who have a dual diagnosis.
 As a result, we emphasize the importance of addressing anxiety and addiction dual disorders together to prevent relapse.
 We do this through a variety of treatment methods:

 If you’re ready to restore peace and balance to your life, it’s time to take the first step to recovery.
-Viewpoint Dual Recovery Center is ready to help you achieve a happier and healthier life in Arizona.
+Viewpoint Dual Recovery Center is ready to help you achieve a happier and healthier life.
 Contact us today to learn more about our anxiety treatment program, or to get holistic care that will instill the positive change needed for lifelong wellness.